arjunsavel/cortecs/docs/pages/installation.rst

 Installing from source
 -----------------------

 `cortecs` is developed on `GitHub <https://github.com/arjunsavel/cortecs>`_.
-If you received the code as a tarball or zip, skip to below the :code:`git clone` line.
-It is recommended to run the below lines in a fresh `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_ environment.
+If you received the code as a tarball or zip, feel free to skip the first two lines; they essentially download the source code.
+We recommend running the below lines in a fresh `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_ environment to avoid package dependency isues.

 .. code-block:: bash